-LSTM and Far Eastern prisoners of war (FEPOW) our longest running collaboration
+LSTM and Far East prisoners of war (FEPOW) our longest running collaboration

 LSTM’s longest-running collaboration is with ex-Far East Prisoners of War (FEPOW).
 Now in its seventh decade, this unique relationship has led to world-class research into tropical medicine and the effects of captivity which continues to inform modern treatment and the way in which military personnel cared for today during some modern deployments.

 Even before the men returned from captivity following the end of World War II, LSTM’s then Dean, Professor Brian Maegraith, addressed a large group of their families about the kind of infections and tropical diseases that the men may be suffering from on their return.
 This and the professional relationship between Maegraith and local businessman Philip Toosey, himself a former FEPOW and senior British officer at Tamarkan Camp, Thailand, led to many men, particularly those living in the north of the UK, finding their way to LSTM in the early post-war months.

 From 1967 onwards LSTM became the primary centre to carry out Tropical Disease Investigations (TDIs) for FEPOW and has treated thousands of men across the decades, many of whom were still suffering relapses of amoebic dysentery and malaria years after release.
 As well as providing clinical care and treatment, rigorous scientific research by doctors and scientists at LSTM investigated these longstanding health problems and many detailed studies were published in medical journals during the subsequent decades.
 These included reports on subjects such as persistent strongyloidiasis, long term neuropathic syndromes, the general long term health effects of Far East captivity, as well as new methods of diagnosing conditions such as Strongyloides stercoralis.